Ahh Portugal.

 This Hostel has been given the award of the “most popular hostel in Lisbon” many years in a row for a reason.

-The staff are super friendly here, helping to create a wonderful atmosphere that makes this one of the best hostels for solo travellers in Portugal.
+The staff are super friendly and helpful, creating an atmosphere that makes this one of the best hostels for solo travellers in Portugal.
 Free walking tours, beach trips, and tasty home-cooked Portuguese dinners, as well as lessons in the local lingo, make it pretty easy to get chatting and make some pals.

 Oh and shout out to the family dinners at this Lisbon hostel.
 One word: immense.